BadrChoubai/docker-kubernetes-notes/creating-containers/README.md

 you will need to re-build your image each time you'd like an external change to be picked up.
-2. Images are layer-based meaning that if you build or re-build an image only the instructions that you change will be executed inside your `Dockerfile`.
+2. Images are layer-based meaning that if you build or re-build an image only the instructions that detect changes will be executed inside your `Dockerfile`.

 ### Friendly Manuals